RashidCodes/T-SQL_Fundamentals/README.md

 ### Notice that Cantor's definition does not mention Order

 Cantors definition does not make any mention of order among the set elements.
 The order is not important.
-A query against a table can returns table rows in any order unless you explicitly request that the data be sorted in a specific way, perhaps for presentation purposes.
+A query against a table can return table rows in any order unless you explicitly request that the data be sorted in a specific way, perhaps for presentation purposes.

 <br/>